GAM-team/GAM/wiki/Chrome-Policies.md

     true: Enable Data URL support in SVGUseElement.
     false: Disable Data URL support in SVGUseElement.

+chrome.devices.managedguest.DataUrlWhitespacePreservationEnabled: Data URL whitespace preservation for all media types.
+  dataUrlWhitespacePreservationEnabled: TYPE_BOOL
+    true: Keep whitespace for all mime-types.
+    false: Only keep whitespace for text and xml mime-types.

 chrome.devices.managedguest.DefaultInsecureContentSetting: Control use of insecure content exceptions.
   defaultInsecureContentSetting: TYPE_ENUM
     BLOCK_INSECURE_CONTENT: Do not allow any site to load blockable mixed content.